hughbris/grav-plugin-quando/README.md

 ## To Do

-It's all supposed to be in the [issues](./grav-plugin-opaque/issues).
+It's all supposed to be in the Issues.
+(Github make it non-trivial for me to reliably link there in any relative way.
+I'm sorry for that unfortunate fail.)